marcostolosa/vxug-scraper/README.md

 * Organized Storage: Saves files in a directory structure mirroring the website's hierarchy.
 * Visited URL Tracking: Prevents redundant scraping of already processed directories.
 * User-Friendly Interface: Displays a banner and progress updates during scraping.
+* Concurrency Control: Limit the number of simultaneous downloads per directory (`-c`, `--concurrency`).
+* aria2c Integration: Optionally use `aria2c` for downloads (`-a`, `--aria`) and pass extra arguments with `--aria-opts`.
+* Pre-resume Paused Downloads: When aria2c is enabled (`-a`), the scraper scans for existing `.aria2` control files in the output directory and resumes those downloads before scraping proceeds.

 ### Prerequisites